dicepencilpaper/emprise/emprise.md

 ### Initiative

-At the start of combat, all players and the Coordinator will roll a die as specified in the following table:
+At the start of combat, all players and the Broker will roll a die as specified in the following table:

 | Factor               | Die   |
 |----------------------|-------|